lp-wan/archi/schc-architecture.md

 * Rule.
 A description of the header fields to performs compression/decompression, fragmentation/reassembly, SCHC Instances and CORECONF_Management.
 * SCHC Entities.
 A host (Device, Application and Network Gateway) involved in the SCHC process.
 * SCHC Instance.
 An instantiation of SCHC on a host.
 Each instance has its own Set of Rules (SoR) and Set of Variables (SoV).
 * SCHC Session.
-Provides the management of SCHC instances, the SoR of each instance and the dialog between hosts to keep the SCHC synchronization.
+An active association between two or more SCHC end-points, which allows them to communicate and ensure synchronization, management, error handling and communication services.
 * SoR (Set of rules).
 Group of Rules used in a SCHC Instance.
 The set of rules contains Rules for different nature as compression, no compression, fragmentation, SCHC Instances and CORECONF management.
 * SoV (Set of Variables).
 External information that needs to be known to identify the correct protocol, the session id, and the flow when there is one.
 * Core SCHC.
 SCHC entity located upstream in the Network Gateway.